astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 length of the car, which is not the way we usually would think of the length of the car.

-Instead, we must consider the magneta event, which is simultaneous in **this** reference frame with the cyan event.
+Instead, we must consider the magenta event, which is simultaneous in **this** reference frame with the cyan event.
 Since it was at the end of the object in the original frame, it must also be at the end of the object in this frame, so in **this** frame, we would consider the